 - The course instructor is a faculty member (includes adjunct) at the college offering the course.

 - The course is not listed on the high school transcript as a course counting towards the high school diploma.

 Credit may be awarded only after the CALS Freshman Admissions Requirements for Secondary School Subjects criteria has been met.
 Students must submit the CALS application for college credit earned while in High School for each class along with an official college transcript to CALS Office of Student Services, 140 Roberts Hall, Ithaca, NY 14853.
-The form is located in Chatter under CALS Resources.
+The form is located on the Experience Cornell website under Agriculture and Life Sciences Resources.

 We openly share valuable knowledge.
 Often through email.